 When looking at the MASH Program, it is important to also look at the average cost per watt.
 In order to provide the most accurate cost information for this analysis, the data set used for Chart 3 is limited to projects that have been completed or pending incentive payment.
 As shown in the chart, there is some cost variability between the PA territories.
-Overall, the average cost per watt for systems that are less than 100 kW CEC-AC are higher than those for systems 100 kW and greater.
+Overall, the average cost per watt for systems that are less than 100 kW CEC-AC is higher than that for systems 100 kW and greater.
 This is consistent with the general market CSI Program, where economies of scale lead to cost efficiencies in larger systems.
-The analysis consists of 238 projects comprised of: seven CCSE projects greater than100 kW and 28 projects less than 100 kW; 14 projects greater than 100 kW and 99 less than 100 kW attributed to SCE applications; and PG&E adds 14 projects greater than 100 kW and 76 less than 100 kW.
+The analysis consists of 278 Track 1 projects and it is comprised of: seven CCSE projects greater than 100 kW and 29 projects less than 100 kW; 19 projects greater than 100 kW and 92 less than 100 kW attributed to SCE applications; and PG&E adds 16 projects greater than 100 kW and 115 less than 100 kW.